teddywilson/tell-me-when-ableton-supports-m1/README.md

 # Tell me when Ableton supports M1!

+---

+NOTE: Ableton 11 is now supported by Apple Silicon.
+This project is now obsolete.

+---

 This is a simple utility that leverages [urlwatch](https://github.com/thp/urlwatch) to monitor changes to the [Ableton Mac OSX compatibility article](https://help.ableton.com/hc/en-us/articles/115001261150-Mac-Compatibility-with-Live).